trussworks/formik-to-react-hook-form-migration-guide/README.md

 - If your form components implement `useField()`, you're going to use [`useController()`](https://react-hook-form.com/docs/usecontroller/) instead.

-> ℹ️ A full list of equivalent utilities, can be found in the [glossary](#migration-glossary) below.
+> ℹ️ A full list of equivalent utilities can be found in the [glossary](#migration-glossary) below.

 Of course when implementing a new library it's also a good idea to get a feel for all the functionality available by scanning the rest of the documentation as well.
-React Hook Form's [Get Started](https://react-hook-form.com/get-started/) documentation is a great entrypoint.
+React Hook Form's [Get Started](https://react-hook-form.com/get-started/) documentation is a great entry point.

 ## Strategy